 - Rest between breaths and repeat 5 times.

 2. Prepare the front of the neck

-- Place the index and middle fingers of each hand on either side of the neck, slightly above the collarbone.
+- Place the index and middle fingers of each hand on either side of the neck, just below the earlobe.

-- Stretch the skin by gently sliding the fingers inward toward the middle of the collarbone.
+- Stretch the skin by gently sliding the fingers down toward the shoulders, then release.

 3. Prepare the side of the neck